MilenaKhalil/pipex/README.md

 # pipex

 Self implementation of pipes and here_doc.
 The program is behaving like shell pipes.
-I'm using "pipe" command from the standart C library and also some functions I wrote myself (which are also alike to the standart ones).
+I'm using "pipe" command from the standard C library and also some functions I wrote myself (which are similar alike to the standard ones).

 ## Get started

 First of all you should git clone the repo in your terminal.
 And then enter the folder you've created.
-Do it in the folowing way:
+Do it in the following way:

 ```console
 git clone https://github.com/MilenaKhalil/pipex pipex
 cd pipex
 ```

-Build the progect by running "make" or "make bonus":
+Build the project by running "make" or "make bonus":

 ```console
 make